-The Master of Science in Data Analytics program is designed to provide students with a comprehensive foundation for applying statistical methods to solve real-world problems.
-One goal of this program is to prepare students for careers in data analytics with a broad knowledge of the application of statistical tools, techniques, and methods as well as the ability to conduct in-depth analysis, synthesis, and evaluation.
+The Master of Science in Data Analytics graduate program is designed to provide students with a comprehensive foundation for applying statistical methods to solve real-world problems.
+One goal of this data analytics graduate program is to prepare students for careers in data analytics with a broad knowledge of the application of statistical tools, techniques, and methods, as well as the ability to conduct in-depth analysis, synthesis, and evaluation.
 Another goal is to prepare students for careers with analytical database knowledge, the ability to apply analytical database tools, techniques, and methods, and the ability to design, develop, implement, program, and maintain data marts and data warehouses.

 The culmination of this program is a three-month capstone project where real data from sponsoring organizations or publicly available data will be used to solve specialized problems in analytical database design, programming, implementation, or optimization.

 Previous academic studies or industrial experience in such areas as math, statistics, computer programming, engineering, or science are helpful prerequisites for this masters program.
 This degree is appropriate for both experienced professionals as well as recent college graduates.